 Why PSC’s Jake Warner Installed a Lot of Solar Panels on His Southern-facing Roof

-In his own words, our founder, Jake Warner, discusses the why and how of installing solar panels on his southern-facing roof:
+In his own words, our founder and director, Jake Warner, discusses the why and how of installing solar panels on his southern-facing roof:

 “A few years back, I had a house in the Blue Mountains of New South Wales with 30 kW on the roof.
 It was 85 panels and about 70 of them were facing south.
 I could only get around 15 panels on the north-facing part of the roof.
 You know, it’s just the lay of the land and the way that my house was built.
 Almost the entire roof was slanted South.”